 Consider the Free and Open Source Software for facilitating access, and develop the need procedures in this regard.

-Encourage the use of Open Systems Solutions as effective long-term sustainability priorities.

 Acknowledge, support and promote small-scale, independent or user-defined FOSS incubators, in addition to the allocation of public funds and procurement processes.

 Encourage collection and distribution of open data which will create a demand for new data-enables services contributing to the achievement of broad range of development goals at national and international levels.

+Acknowledge the importance of Open Internet standards – characterized by inclusive development processes and voluntary adoption - as essential enablers for the exchange of information and ideas across frontiers on interoperable networks.

-Exploitation of technological innovations for sustainable development
+5) Exploitation of technological innovations for sustainable development